learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ## Tuning Parameters

 As you can see, the k-means algorithm is pretty good at identifying the clusters.
 Do keep in mind that for a real data set, you will not be able to evaluate the method as such, as we don't know a priori what the clusters should be.
 This is the nature of unsupervised learning.
-The Scikit learn documentation does suggest two methods to evaluate your clusters when the "ground truth" is not known: the Silhouette coefficient and the Calinski-Harabaz Index.
+The Scikit learn documentation does suggest two methods to evaluate your clusters when the "ground truth" is not known: the Silhouette coefficient and the Calinski-Harabasz Index.
 We'll talk about them later, but first, let's look at the Scikit learn options when using the KMeans function.

 The nice thing about the scikit learn k-means clustering algorithm is that certain parameters can be specified to tweak the algorithm.
 We'll discuss two important parameters which we haven't specified before: `init` and `algorithm`.